dgerabagi/data-curation-environment/flattened_repo.md

             };
         }
     } catch (e) {
-        // Not a valid JSON, proceed with regex parsing }
+        // Not a valid JSON object that matches our schema, proceed with regex parsing }

     // Fallback to existing regex-based parsing